elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+# 8.6

+ - Builtin placeholder replacement was optimized.
+   This may have changed behavior slightly, in particular if you have replacements up against text such as "$target_manaMP" you may need to change it to "$target_mana$MP" (enclose the placeholder)

 # 8.5

  - Mana and hotbar count are now read from paths directly and not stored on classes.